-1 Goal Name Rehabilitate Owner Occupied Housing Goal Description The Division of Housing will provide funds to rehabilitate owner occupied housing thorough its HOME and CDBG programs.
-2 Goal Name Rehabilitate Rental Housing Goal Description The Division of Housing will provide funds to rehabilitate rental housing through its HOME and CDBG programs.
-3 Goal Name Build New Rental Housing Goal Description The Division of Housing will provide funds to build new rental housing through its HOME program.
-4 Goal Name Provide Down Payment Assistance to Homebuyers Goal Description The Division of Housing will provide down payment assistance to homebuyers through its CDBG and HOME programs.
-5 Goal Name Provide Tenant-Based Rental Assistance Goal Description The Division of Housing will provide tenant-based rental assistance to homeless and special needs populations through its HOME TBRA program.

-6 Goal Name Provide Homeless Assistance Goal Description The Division of Housing will provide assistance to those experiencing homelessness or at risk of homelessness through its ESG program.
+1 Goal Name Rehabilitate Owner Occupied Housing Goal Description The Division of Energy, Housing and Community Resources will provide funds to rehabilitate owner occupied housing thorough its HOME and CDBG programs.
+2 Goal Name Rehabilitate Rental Housing Goal Description The Division of Energy, Housing and Community Resources will provide funds to rehabilitate rental housing through its HOME and CDBG programs.
+In addition, the Wisconsin Housing and Economic Development Authority, Wisconsin's designated administrator of Housing Trust Funds, will make awards to eligible recipients to rehabilitate rental housing for extremely low-income families.
+WHEDA projects that HTF funds will rehabilitate approximately 70 rental units per year equalling a total of 210 for the duration of the Plan at current funding levels.
+3 Goal Name Build New Rental Housing Goal Description The Division of Energy, Housing and Community Resources will provide funds to build new rental housing through its HOME program.
+In addition, the Wisconsin Housing and Economic Development Authority, Wisconsin's designated administrator of Housing Trust Funds, will make awards to eligible recipients to construct new rental housing for extremely low-income families.
+WHEDA projects that HTF funds will construct approximately 30 new rental units per year equalling a total of 90 for the duration of the Plan at current funding levels.
+4 Goal Name Provide Down Payment Assistance to Homebuyers Goal Description The Division of Energy, Housing and Community Resources will provide down payment assistance to homebuyers through its CDBG and HOME programs.
+5 Goal Name Provide Tenant-Based Rental Assistance Goal Description The Division of Energy, Housing and Community Resources will provide Tenant-Based Rental Assistance (TBRA) to homeless persons and families.
+DEHCR will also assist persons or families with special needs through its HOME TBRA program.
+6 Goal Name Provide Homeless Assistance Goal Description The Division of Energy, Housing and Community Resources will provide assistance to those experiencing homelessness or at risk of homelessness through its ESG program.
 The "other" goal outcome indicator refers to the number of persons assisted with street outreach.

-7 Goal Name Assist Communities with Public Facilities Projects Goal Description The Division of Housing will assist communities with public facilities projects using CDBG funding.
-8 8 Goal Name Create Jobs Through ED Assistance and Job Training Goal Description The Division of Housing will create jobs through economic development assistance and job training using CDBG funding.
-9 Goal Name Increase Housing Options for Persons with HIV/AIDS Goal Description The Division of Housing will increase housing options for persons living with HIV/AIDS through its HOPWA program.
-10 Goal Name Increase Access to Benefits Goal Description The Division of Housing will increase access to benefits for those living with mental health issues using CDBG funding.
-11 Goal Name Assist Communities with Local Planning Goal Description The Division of Housing will assist communities with local planning using CDBG funds.
+7 Goal Name Assist Communities with Public Facilities Projects Goal Description The Division of Energy, Housing and Community Resources will assist communities with public facilities projects using CDBG funding.
+8 Goal Name Create Jobs Through ED Assistance and Job Training Goal Description The Division of Energy, Housing and Community Resources will create jobs through economic development assistance and job training using CDBG funding.
+9 Goal Name Increase Housing Options for Persons with HIV/AIDS Goal Description The Division of Energy, Housing and Community Resources will increase housing options for persons living with HIV/AIDS through its HOPWA program.
+10 Goal Name Increase Access to Benefits Goal Description The Division of Energy, Housing and Community Resources will increase access to benefits for those living with mental health issues using CDBG funding.
+11 Goal Name Assist Communities with Local Planning Goal Description The Division of Energy, Housing and Community Resources will assist communities with local planning using CDBG funds.
 The "other" goal outcome indicator refers to the number of communities assisted.
-12 Goal Name Special Projects Goal Description The Division of Housing will fund special projects as needs arise throughout the state.
+12 Goal Name Special Projects Goal Description The Division of Energy, Housing and Community Resources will fund special projects as needs arise throughout the state.
 These projects may be pilot-type projects or may be new activities that the state has not funded in the past.
 The "other" goal outcome indicator refers to the number of special projects undertaken.